evaleek/advent-of-code-template/README.md

 Note then that the printed times are not a proper benchmark, but they are a precise measure of the time it takes for each solution function to execute, without the IO time of fetching input or printing results included.

+Proper benchmarking is included as a build flag (`-Dbench=true`).
+A benchmarked solution has its execution time measured just as before (without IO time, purely the time it takes for the solution function to return), and the times of all iterations (default 10000) are used to print statistics.